Myosotis alpestris F.W.Schmidt

 Myosotis imitata, Myosotis sylvatica var. alpestris, Myosotis sylvatica subsp. alpestris

 Myosotis alpestris is a hardy biennial or short-lived perennial with mid-green lance-shaped leaves and bright blue flowers with yellow centers.
 The flowers are produced over a long period during spring and early summer.
 This species is the county flower of Westmorland in the United Kingdom and the state flower of Alaska.

 USDA Hardiness Zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Remove the plants’ spent, or old, flowers, at their stems, pinching them off with your fingernails.
-Throw away the removed flowers.
+Remove the plants' spent, or old, flowers, at their stems, pinching them off with your fingernails.
+Then, throw away the removed flowers.
 Removing spent flowers encourages new blooms to form.

 - Back to genus Myosotis

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.